-Missouri Foundation for Health is pleased to begin accepting applications for the 2018 Dr. Corinne Walentik Leadership in Health Award.
-Corinne Walentik, MD, MPH, was a professor of pediatrics in the Division of Neonatal-Perinatal Medicine at Saint Louis University and physician executive for Managed Care and Public Policy at SSM Cardinal Glennon Children’s Medical Center.
-Known as a champion for children, Dr Walentik was passionate about improving children’s health care and public health and received significant local, regional, and national recognition for her tireless efforts.
-Dr Walentik served on MFH’s Community Advisory Council for six years before joining the Board of Directors in 2007.
+Missouri Foundation for Health is pleased to begin accepting applications for the 2019 Dr. Corinne Walentik Leadership in Health Award.
+Corinne Walentik was a physician and professor of pediatrics in the Division of Neonatal-Perinatal Medicine at Saint Louis University, as well as a physician executive for Managed Care and Public Policy at SSM Cardinal Glennon Children’s Medical Center.
+Known as a champion for children, Dr. Walentik was passionate about improving children’s health care and public health and received significant local, regional, and national recognition for her tireless efforts.
+She served on MFH’s Community Advisory Council for six years before joining the Board of Directors in 2007.

 The Dr. Corinne Walentik Leadership in Health Award was established to honor Dr. Walentik’s service to both MFH and her work on behalf of vulnerable residents, especially children in the MFH service area.
-The award will be presented to a leader in Missouri health care who exemplifies the passion, dedication, and energy that Dr. Walentik brought to her work.
+The award is presented to a leader in Missouri health who exemplifies the passion, dedication, and energy that Dr. Walentik brought to her work.

 Open Call for Nominations

 The award recipient will receive a personal award of $2,500, and a $25,000 award will be made to an organization of the recipient’s choosing.
-The formal presentation of the award will take place at the MFH Annual Dinner in St. Louis the evening of December 19, 2018.
-The recipient will also be recognized at a mutually agreed upon event in the recipient’s home community.
+The formal presentation of the award will take place at the MFH Annual Dinner in St. Louis on the evening of December 18, 2019.

 Nominees for the Dr. Corinne Walentik Leadership in Health Award must demonstrate passion for the health of the underserved in Missouri, particularly children.
-The selection committee will be looking for an individual who has demonstrated leadership, commitment, impact, and has driven positive change in the Missouri health and health care environment.
+The selection committee looks for an individual who has demonstrated leadership, commitment, impact, and has driven positive change in the Missouri health environment.
 Preference will be given to individuals who are mid-career with a commitment to continued service to vulnerable children in Missouri.

 In addition, the nominee must agree to participate in the selection process and must reside in the MFH region.
 The organization selected by the recipient must be a nonprofit organization exempt from federal tax under Section 501(c)(3) of the Internal Revenue Code and must also be located in the MFH region.